GoogleChromeLabs/jsbi/README.md

 ## Why?

-[Native BigInts are already shipping](https://developers.google.com/web/updates/2018/05/bigint) in modern Chromium-based browsers (at the time of this writing, Google Chrome 67+, Opera 54+) and the latest Node.js builds ([v10.4](https://nodejs.org/en/download/releases/) and later), and they are expected to come to other browsers in the future — which means you can't use them yet if you want your code to run everywhere.
+[Native BigInts are already shipping](https://developers.google.com/web/updates/2018/05/bigint) in modern Chromium-based browsers (at the time of this writing, Google Chrome 67+, Opera 54+, Firefox 68+) and the latest Node.js builds ([v10.4](https://nodejs.org/en/download/releases/) and later), and they are expected to come to other browsers in the future — which means you can't use them yet if you want your code to run everywhere.

 To use BigInts in your code today, you need a library.
 But there’s a difficulty: the BigInt proposal changes the behavior of operators (like `+`, `>=`, etc.) to work on BigInts.
 These changes are impossible to polyfill directly; and they are also making it infeasible (in most cases) to transpile BigInt code to fallback code using Babel or similar tools.
 The reason is that such a transpilation would have to replace every single operator in the program with a call to some function that performs type checks on its inputs, which would incur an unacceptable performance penalty.